Food Allergy: Top 10 Facts

 Don’t forget to have a good look at all your cookbooks at home.
 There are probably lots of recipes that are suitable for your special diet that you haven’t yet tried.

-Special diet cookbooks are cookbooks devoted to a particular diet.
-They are often written by others with food allergies who want to share ideas and recipes with others.
-They are usually available from health food shops, bookshops, the internet, from allergy associations such as Allergy UK or from your dietitian. www.amazon. co.uk has an excellent selection.
+There are now plenty of allergy cookbooks on the market, often written by others with food allergies who want to share ideas and recipes.
+They are usually available from health food shops, bookshops, the internet, health care professionals or associations such as Allergy UK.
 Choose a recipe book that avoids only your allergen, as choosing one that covers lots of allergies results in cutting out ingredients unnecessarily, thus restricting your diet unnecessarily.

-What did we do before the World Wide Web?
+What did we do before the internet?
 You will find an abundance of excellent websites by searching for ‘special diet cookery’ or ‘allergy recipes’ or anything similar.
 They are also accessed via the ‘links’ on many of the allergy websites, you’ll also find some great recipes via various vegan sites.

 The sixth amendment to the European Union Cosmetic Directive (1993) was implemented in December 1997.
 It requires all the ingredients to be included on the label for soaps, cosmetics and ‘personal care products’.
 This classification is taken to include anything that is applied to the skin, eyes, mouth, hair or nails for the purpose of cleansing, giving a pleasant smell or enhancing appearance.
 The labelling has helped consumers to identify products that might be harmful to them.
 However, because the labelling can be in Latin it is sometimes incomprehensible, which can cause problems when common ingredients are unrecognisable.
 An example of this is ‘Arachis oil’, which is the International Nomenclature of Cosmetic Ingredients (INCI) name for peanut oil.